 Generate API Keys and ClientID in ConnectWise Manage.

 In ConnectWise Manage, we will create an API Member, and generate public/private keys for that Member.
 We will use those keys to generate an API key for our Authentication Header.
-We will then create a ClientID for our ClientID Header.
+We will then use a ClientID for our ClientID Header.
 E-mail AlertOps firstname.lastname@example.org to retrieve the ClientID.